 The inclined and declined tab shows the performance of keywords for which the website is already ranking for.

-SERP Features summary:
+SERP Features Summary

-Similarly, you can find, which organic keywords of the website are getting placed in images, knowledge graph, carousel, local pack, news and instant answer?
+Similarly, you can find which organic keywords of the website are getting placed in images, knowledge graph, carousel, local pack, news, and instant answer?

-How can you benefit out of this?
+How can you benefit from this?

 - One is the focus Keyword